jk5279/Phishnet/README.md

 Phishing Email Detection using Machine Learning and Deep Learning

-This repository contains a comprehensive pipeline for detecting phishing emails using both traditional machine learning models and deep learning (BERT) approaches.
-The project is developed for MIE1517 Fall 2025 at the University of Toronto.
+This repository contains a comprehensive pipeline for detecting phishing emails using multiple machine learning and deep learning approaches, including traditional ML models (Logistic Regression, SVM, Naive Bayes) and transformer models (BERT, RoBERTa, DistilBERT).
+The project includes model interpretation tools, an interactive web demo, and a modular architecture for easy extension.
+Developed for MIE1517 Fall 2025 at the University of Toronto.

 ![Phishnet Project Image](Phishnet%20Project%20Image.jpg)